Death in Paradise 2020 cast and spoilers from series 9 of BBC One show

 Filmed on the French-Caribbean island of Guadeloupe, the award-winning drama returns to BBC One for the next episode of its ninth series this evening.

-It's the third of eight episodes in the new series.
-You can watch past episodes online via the BBC iPlayer.
+It's the sixth of eight episodes in the new series.
+You can watch past episodes online via the BBC iPlayer or pre-order the entire series 9 on DVD here.

 Death in Paradise cast